Vantiq/vantiq-extension-sources/udpSource/README.md

 ### Logging Options

-For more granular options, edit logback.xml, documentation for which can be found at <a>logback.qos.ch</a>.
+For more granular options, edit logback.xml using its [documentation](https://logback.qos.ch/manual/configuration.html).
 *	logLevel -- The level of log outputs desired.
 One of: "ERROR","WARN","INFO","DEBUG","TRACE".
 Not case-sensitive.
 Defaults to "INFO".
 *	logTarget -- A file to which the logs will be written to in addition to stdout.